sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 ## Implementation Guidelines

-### Use a token bucket or sliding window algorithm for rate limiting.
+### Use a token bucket or sliding window algorithm for rate limiting

 TODO